core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 The TLS usage guidance in {{RFC7925}} applies, including the guidance about cipher suites in that document that are derived from the mandatory-to-implement (MTI) cipher suites defined in {{-coap}}.

-(Note that this selection caters for the device-to-cloud use case of CoAP over TLS more than for any use within a back-end environment, where the standard TLS 1.2 cipher suites or the more recent ones defined in {{-tlsbcp}} are more appropriate.)
+This guidance assumes implementation in a constrained device or for communication with a constrained device.
+CoAP over TCP/TLS has, however, a wider applicability.
+It may, for example, be implemented on a gateway or on a device that is less constrained (such as a smart phone or a tablet), for communication with a peer that is likewise less constrained, or within a backend environment that only communicates with constrained devices via proxies.
+As an exception to the previous paragraph, in this case, the recommendations in
+{{RFC7525}} are more appropriate.

+Since the guidance offered in {{RFC7925}} and {{RFC7525}} differs in terms of algorithms and credential types, it is assumed that a CoAP over TCP/TLS implementation that needs to support both cases implements the recommendations offered by both specifications.

 During the provisioning phase, a CoAP device is provided with the security information that it needs, including keying materials, access control lists, and authorization servers.